Tropical Geometric Variation of Phylogenetic Tree Shapes: Tree Topologies on Tropical Line Segments

 We now focus our study on the tropical line segment and give an algorithm for its computation.
 We begin with a remark from Example \ref{ex:perm2}, where we see that the tropical line segment is not a cone path; it does not traverse the origin (or star tree), whereas BHV geodesics are often cone paths when orthants are far apart.
 This observation leads to the following proposition, which uncovers a more subtle behavior of tropical line segments compared to BHV geodesics.

-\begin{proposition} Let $u$ and $v$ be any two points in the tropical projective torus $\R^{n}/\R\one$, then the tropical line segment between $u$ and $v$ does not contain the origin. \end{proposition}
+\begin{proposition} For two points $u$ and $v$ in general position in the tropical projective torus $\R^{n}/\R\one$, the tropical line segment between $u$ and $v$ does not contain the origin. \end{proposition}

-\begin{proof}[Proof due to Carlos Am\'endola] Let $u=(u_1,\dots,u_{n})$ and $v=(v_1,\dots,v_{n})$ be the two points in $\R^{n}/\R\one$.
+\begin{proof}[Proof due to Carlos Am\'endola] Let $u=(u_1,\dots,u_{n})$ and $v=(v_1,\dots,v_{n})$ be two points in general position in $\R^{n}/\R\one$.
 The tropical line segment consists of the concatenation of $m$ ordinary line segments, each one having a direction of a zero-one vector \cite[Proposition 5.2.5]{maclagan2015introduction}.
 The bending points (i.e., the points at which the segments are concatenated) can be computed explicitly via the entries of the difference vector $\lambda = v - u$.
 Up to reordering, they are given by for $i=1,\dots,n$ (which include the endpoints $u$ and $v$).
-From these expressions we see that in order for $0$ to be contained in one of the ordinary line segments that comprise the tropical segment from $u$ to $v$, the bending points would need to be in a particular arrangement (one must be a scalar multiple of the other), which does not happen because $u$ and $v$ are arbitrary. \end{proof}
+From these expressions we see that in order for $0$ to be contained in one of the ordinary line segments that comprise the tropical segment from $u$ to $v$, the bending points would need to be in a particular arrangement (one must be a scalar multiple of the other), which does not happen because $u$ and $v$ are in general position. \end{proof}

+Notice that Proposition \ref{prop:noconepath} also follows from the fact that there is a unique tropical line segment passing through two points in general position: We may assume without loss of generality that one of the points is 0 and set the other to be $u$, let $L$ be the unique tropical line segment passing through 0 and $u$.
+Then for any $v \not\in L$, there is no tropical line segment containing $u,$ $v,$ and 0.
+Hence, the tropical line segment between $u$ and $v$ cannot contain 0.